Zilda Arns: Career

 After she worked in local hospitals tending to infants, she was then given charge of a string of clinics on the impoverished outskirts of the southern city of Curitiba.

-Arns was the founder coordinator of Pastoral da Criança (Pastoral Care for Children), an organ for social action of the National Conference of Bishops of Brazil.
+Arns was the founder coordinator of Pastoral da Criança (Pastoral Care for Children), an organization for social action of the National Conference of Bishops of Brazil.
 The Care for Children has one of the largest programs in the world devoted to child health and nutrition.
-The pro has about 260,000 volunteers and has reduced infant mortality by more than half in over 31,000 urban and rural communities of intense poverty.
+The program has about 260,000 volunteers and has reduced infant mortality by more than half in over 31,000 urban and rural communities of intense poverty.

 Arns also coordinated Pastoral da Pessoa Idosa (Pastoral Care for Elderly Persons), and social action organisms of the Episcopal Conference of Brazil.

 As a Catholic, Arns condemned contraception.
 Her approach was based on familial education in order to help decrease the rates of petty crime and preventable diseases.

 Personal life

-Widowed since 1978, she was a mother of five and grandmother of nine.
+Widowed since 1978, she was a mother of four and grandmother of ten.

 Arns was killed by the Haiti earthquake of 12 January 2010 in Port-au-Prince, where she was carrying out humanitarian activities on behalf of Pastoral da Criança.
 She was struck in the head by falling debris from the roof of a church in which she had just given a speech.
 She was 75 years old at the time.
-Brazilian President Luiz Inacio Lula da Silva attended her funeral.
+Brazilian President Luiz Inácio Lula da Silva attended her funeral.